Cyphs/SteamDeckSTR/README.md

 ## Uninstall

-1. Run Undo-STR on the desktop (This will also restore the Creation Club content to the Data folder)
+1. Run Undo-STR on the desktop (This will also restore the Creation Club content to the Data folder, unless you've deleted them manually before this script did it for you.)
 2. Open Vortex and Stop Managing the game to remove the mods
 3. Copy and paste the terminal (Konsole) commands below to get rid of SteamDeckSTR and Vortex